ava-labs/avalanche-docs/docs/tooling/cli-guides/node-ssh.md

 Warning: Permanently added 'IP' (ED25519) to the list of known hosts.
 ```

-## Get ssh instructions for all clusters managed by the local host
+## Get SSH Connection Instructions for All Clusters

 Just execute `node ssh`: